2 Day 1 Night Great Ocean Road and Grampians Melbourne to Adelaide

 Day 2 – Grampians National Park to Adelaide

 The Grampians is one of the best areas in Victoria for Aboriginal culture.
-The Brambuk Aboriginal cultural central really has a detailed history of the area, of the Aboriginal people and animals in the area too.
-While in the Grampians remember to keep an eye out for Kangaroos and we might be lucky and spot Emus as well.
-In the afternoon we'll connect with a transfer shuttle that will get us to Adelaide between 7pm and 8pm.
+The Brambuk Aboriginal Cultural Centre really has a detailed history of the area of the Aboriginal people and animals in the area too.
+While in the Grampians remember to keep an eye out for kangaroos and we might be lucky and spot emus as well.
+In the afternoon we'll connect with a transfer shuttle that will get us to Adelaide between 7 and 8:00pm.

 Frequently Asked Questions